List of Kamen Rider 555 characters: Hanagata

 Hanagata (花形) is the founder and former chief of Smart Brain who can transform into the Goat Orphnoch (ゴートオルフェノク, Gōto Orufenoku) and sought to evolve mankind for the better.
 To this end, he secretly took in orphans and had them experimented on to determine their potential for evolving into Orphnochs and locate the Arch Orphnoch.
 Furthermore, he developed the Rider Gears, most of which can only be used by Orphnochs or humans implanted with a sufficient amount of Orphnoch DNA, to protect the Arch Orphnoch once they were found.
 However, he discovered he was dying due to his Orphnoch nature, realized the error of his ways, and disappeared, taking the Rider Gears with him in the hopes of stopping humanity from becoming monsters.
 He would go on to become the Ryusei School's foster father and secretly give them the Rider Gears, believing they would be able to stop the other Orphnochs, and watched over them from the shadows for years.

 In the present, Hanagata resurfaces to aid Takumi Inui and Masato Kusaka by giving them new equipment before stripping Smart Brain's current chief, Kyoji Murakami, of his duties and appointing Yuji Kiba as the permanent head of the company in response to the Arch Orphnoch's eventual awakening.
 While attempting to see his students, Mari Sonoda and Rina Abe, one more time, he is stopped by Masato, who learned of Hanagata's true nature as an Orphnoch.
 Hanagata stops him from transforming, but ultimately dies telling Masato to keep living due to miscalculating his time of death.

 As the Goat Orphnoch, Hanagata possesses superhuman strength, speed, and agility as well as sharp horns.
 Additionally, he is trained in kenpō.

 Hanagata is portrayed by Koji Naka (中 康治, Naka Kōji).

 Rina Abe

 Rina Abe (阿部 里奈, Abe Rina) is a former alumnus of the Ryusei School who worked at Sousai Children's Home.
 She and her fellow alumni initially attempt to find a suitable user for the Kaixa Gear before most of them fall victim to the Delta Gear's addictive side effect.
-Abe temporarily takes up the mantle of Kamen Rider Delta and overcomes the side effect, but her lack of combat prowess forces her to give it to her friend Shuji Mihara, who initially refuses.
+Rina temporarily takes up the mantle of Kamen Rider Delta and overcomes the side effect, but her lack of combat prowess forces her to give it to her friend Shuji Mihara, who initially refuses.
 After being hospitalized while retrieving the Delta Gear, she inspires Mihara to use it to fight the Orphnochs and goes on to become the head of Sousai Children's Home.

 Rina Abe is portrayed by Rie Kasai (河西 りえ, Kasai Rie).